Augustus De Morgan: Education

 In 1823, at the age of sixteen, De Morgan enrolled in Trinity College, Cambridge, where his teachers and tutors included George Peacock, William Whewell, George Biddell Airy, H. Parr Hamilton, and John Philips Higman.
 Both Peacock and Whewell would influence De Morgan's selection of algebra and logic for further research.

 De Morgan placed fourth in the Mathematical Tripos, earning a Bachelor of Arts degree.
 To obtain the higher degree of Master of Arts and become eligible for a fellowship, he was required to pass a theological test.
-Although he was raised in the Church of England, De Morgan strongly objected to taking this test.
+Although he had been raised in the Church of England, De Morgan strongly objected to taking this test.
 Unable to advance in academia due to his refusal, he entered Lincoln's Inn to pursue a career in law.

 Career

 London University, 1827–1831

 The London University (now known as University College London) was founded in 1826 as a secular alternative to Oxford and Cambridge; Catholics, Jews, and dissenters could enter as students and hold positions.
 Prior to opening in 1828, the University advertised 24 vacancies for professorship, two in mathematics, to which De Morgan applied.

 De Morgan was appointed Professor of Mathematics on 23 February 1828 at the age of twenty-one.
 The Council of the London University had failed to recruit Charles Babbage and John Herschel to the position.
 Ultimately the search committee, steered by founder Lord Brougham, Olinthus Gregory, and Henry Warburton, selected De Morgan from a field of at least 31 candidates including Dionysius Lardner, Peter Nicholson, John Radford Young, Henry Moseley, John Herapath, Thomas Hewitt Key, William Ritchie, and John Walker.